-- 44. Plaintiff seeks to represent a class (the "Class") defined as: All persons within Arizona who have opened a marketing email containing a tracking pixel from Defendant. - 45.
-Excluded from the Class are Defendant, its subsidiaries, affiliates, officers, directors, assigns and successors, and any entity in which it has a controlling interest, and the Judge to whom this case is assigned and any member of his or her immediate family. - 46.
-Members of the Class are so numerous that their individual joinder herein is impracticable.
+- 44. Members of the Class are so numerous that their individual joinder herein is impracticable.
 On information and belief, members of the Class number in the hundreds of thousands.
 The precise number of Class members and their identities are unknown to Plaintiff at this time but will be determined through discovery.
-Class members may be notified of the pendency of this action by mail and/or publication through the distribution records of Defendant and third-party retailers and vendors. - 47.
+Class members may be notified of the pendency of this action by mail and/or publication through the distribution records of Defendant and third-party retailers and vendors. - 45.
 Common questions of law and fact exist as to all Class members and predominate over questions affecting only individual Class members.
-Common legal and factual questions include, but are not limited to: - a) whether Defendant "[k]nowingly procure[d], attempt[ed] to procure, solicit[ed] or conspire[d] with another to procure a ... communication service record of any resident of this state without the authorization of the customer to whom the record pertains or by fraudulent, deceptive or false means" in violation of A.R.S. § 44-1376 et seq.;
+Common legal and factual questions include, but are not limited to: - a) whether Defendant "[k]nowingly procure[d], attempt[ed] to procure, solicit[ed] or conspire[d] with another to procure a ... communication service record of any resident of this state without the authorization of the customer to whom the record pertains or by fraudulent, deceptive or false means" in violation of A.R.S. § 44-1376 et seq.; - b) whether Plaintiff's and the Class's "communication service records" were procured, sold or received in violation of A.R.S. § 44-1376, et seq. - c) whether Defendant's conduct violates A.R.S. § 44-1376, et seq. or any other applicable laws; and - d) whether, as a result of Defendant's misconduct as alleged herein, Plaintiff and Class members are entitled to restitution, injunctive, and/or monetary relief and, if so, the amount and nature of such relief. - 46.
+Plaintiff's claims are typical of the claims of Class members because Plaintiff, like all Class members, had her communication service records procured, sold, or received by Defendant. - 47.
+Plaintiff is an adequate representative of the Class because her interests do not conflict with the interests of the Class members she seeks to represent, she has retained counsel competent and experienced in prosecuting class actions, and she intends to prosecute this action vigorously.
+The interests of Class members will be fairly and adequately protected by Plaintiff and her counsel.

-- b) whether Plaintiff's and the Class's "communication service records" were procured, sold or received in violation of A.R.S. § 44-1376, et seq. - c) whether Defendant's conduct violates A.R.S. § 44-1376, et seq. or any other applicable laws; and - d) whether, as a result of Defendant's misconduct as alleged herein, Plaintiff and Class members are entitled to restitution, injunctive, and/or monetary relief and, if so, the amount and nature of such relief. - 48.
-Plaintiff's claims are typical of the claims of Class members because Plaintiff, like all Class members, had his communication service records procured, sold, or received by Defendant. - 49.
-Plaintiff is an adequate representative of the Class because his interests do not conflict with the interests of the Class members she seeks to represent, she has retained counsel competent and experienced in prosecuting class actions, and she intends to prosecute this action vigorously.
-The interests of Class members will be fairly and adequately protected by Plaintiff and his counsel. - 50.
-The class mechanism is superior to other available means for the fair and efficient adjudication of the claims of Plaintiff and Class members.
+48. The class mechanism is superior to other available means for the fair and efficient adjudication of the claims of Plaintiff and Class members.
 Each individual Class member may lack the resources to undergo the burden and expense of individual prosecution of the complex and extensive litigation necessary to establish Defendant's liability.
 Individualized litigation increases the delay and expense to all parties and multiplies the burden on the judicial system presented by the complex legal and factual issues of this case.
 Individualized litigation also presents a potential for inconsistent or contradictory judgments.
 In contrast, the class action device presents far fewer management difficulties and provides the benefits of single adjudication, economy of scale, and comprehensive supervision by a single court on the issue of Defendant's liability.
 Class treatment of the liability issues will ensure that all claims and claimants are before this Court for consistent adjudication of the liability issues.